ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Experiments

-To maximize efficiency, \textsc{ReFusion} directly concatenates the KV caches of parallel-generated slots, bypassing a costly forward pass that would otherwise be needed to contextualize them.
-To quantify the impact of this approximation, we conduct an ablation study comparing our default model against a variant, ``\textsc{ReFusion} w/ KV Re-computation,'' which performs this extra forward pass to ensure full contextualization at the cost of speed.

-As shown in Table~\ref{tab:re-kv}, our default approach is consistently 1.16$-$1.33$\times$ faster across all benchmarks.
-Surprisingly, this significant speedup comes at virtually no cost to performance; in fact, accuracy remains stable and even slightly improves on several benchmarks.
-We hypothesize this counter-intuitive benefit arises from a form of implicit regularization: by avoiding over-conditioning on potentially flawed parallel drafts, our method mitigates error propagation.
-This result validates our KV cache reuse strategy not merely as a speed-accuracy trade-off, but as a design choice that simultaneously enhances efficiency and robustness.

-\subsection{Case study}
+\subsection{Case Study}

 Figure~\ref{fig: code_visual} provides a qualitative understanding of how \textsc{ReFusion} solves a programming problem from the MBPP benchmark, highlighting two key capabilities: \textbf{(1) High degree of parallelism.} The model frequently generates multiple slots concurrently.
 For instance, at iteration 8, it simultaneously generates four separate slots, demonstrating its ability to exploit parallel decoding opportunities.
 Simultaneously, within each slot, the model leverages speculative decoding to accept four tokens in a single pass, significantly accelerating the generation process. \textbf{(2) Non-linear generation order.} The generation process is markedly non-linear.
 For example, the model constructs the central ``for'' loop structure (iteration 5) before initializing a local variable ``sum = 1'' (iteration 6).
-This ability to plan and execute in a parallel, non-monotonic fashion allows \textsc{ReFusion} to construct complex, structured code in a manner that is both efficient and conceptually closer to human problem-solving.
+This ability to select and execute in a parallel, non-monotonic fashion allows \textsc{ReFusion} to construct complex, structured code in a manner that is both efficient and conceptually closer to human problem-solving.
 Appendix~\ref{case_appendix} shows the results of baseline models on the same problem.
-Furthermore, to facilitate understanding, we provide a detailed visualization of the decoding process in Appendix~\ref{visualization_case}.